Virginia Tech®home

 Welcome to CNRE!
 Ready to get started?

-We are looking forward to welcoming you to the College of Natural Resources and Environment for the spring 2023 semester!
+We are looking forward to welcoming you to the College of Natural Resources and Environment!

-This year, Virginia Tech will be offering a hybrid orientation program that combines virtual and in-person activities and events.
-During the month of December, you’ll complete virtual orientation modules, so make sure you check your Virginia Tech email regularly for more information.
+Virginia Tech offers a hybrid orientation program that combines virtual and in-person activities and events.
+During the summer, you'll complete virtual orientation modules, so make sure you check your Virginia Tech email regularly for more information.

 The CNRE Advising Team is looking forward to meeting with you and helping you make a smooth transition to Virginia Tech!
 Questions?
 Email CNRE_students@vt.edu.